 Benefits of Implementing DLP in Google Workspace

-Implementing Google Workspace DLP better safeguards your organization’s data from loss and exposure.
+Implementing Google Workspace DLP better safeguards your organization’s data from loss and exposure across multiple applications within the Google ecosystem.
 The benefits of this are:

 Financial